charlesbrandt/public/code/test/cypress.md

   });
 ```

+TODO:
-Ways to mitigate risk of a
+Ways to mitigate risk of an accidental commit.
 Consider placing it in a file that is set to be ignored by git.
 Then, can be manually place in a development environment without concern for accidentally adding it.
 Don't want to import a file that doesn't exist.
-Still have to worry about import statement getting committed to version control in this scenario
+Still have to worry about import statement getting committed to version control in this scenario.

 ### Existing sessions